 General categories of disorders where dizziness might be associated with or provoked by sexual activity include:

 BPPV: is by far the most common cause of dizziness associated with sex.
 This occurs when positional vertigo triggered in the person who is supine or on their side during the sexual encounter.
 The illustrations above shows positions that typically trigger vertigo.
 Positions where the body is supine and head turned to either side are equally provocative.
 This situation nearly always is due to a very common ear condition -- benign paroxysmal positional vertigo (BPPV), which fortunately is generally easily treated.
+Similar considerations concerning positioning apply also to Dental work, Yoga and Pilates -- adoption of a vulnerable position (such as "B" above), for a long enough time for debris to migraine from one part of the ear to the other (about 30 seconds) seems to be key factors predicting risk of BPPV.
+(Squires et al, 2004; Hain et al, 2005)

 Straining causing dizziness: Persons with pressure sensitivity may become very dizzy during vigorous sexual activity, presumably due to the increase in intrathoracic pressure that may be coincident with straining and pushing.
 In this situation, surgical intervention to "fix" the problem may be indicated to improve the quality of life for the afflicted individual.

-With respect to litigation, dizziness one of the damages that can be associated with a head or neck injury, The dizziness can then lead to difficulty with or trepidation concerning sexual activity.
+With respect to litigation, dizziness is one of the damages that can be associated with a head or neck injury.
+The dizziness can then lead to difficulty with or trepidation concerning sexual activity.
 It has been the author's observation, that contrary to the usual situation where individuals seem shy concerning reporting that sex is associated with dizziness, in situations where there is litigation ongoing as well as dizziness, the prevalence is more of the order of 50%.
 In some situations this seems to be simply the pressures of litigation overcoming shyness, and in others, a form of malingering.
 Stress and depression, and multiple prescriptions that commonly accompanies head injury and litigation may play a role too.

 Cardiac conditions -- do not seem to be a common cause of dizziness during sexual activity.
 We suspect that this is due to a tendency for participants to accept as normal a rapid heart beat and a giddy feeling.
 We have occasionally encountered persons who lose consciousness during a bout of positional vertigo due to a profound slowing of the heart rate.
 We have never encountered anyone who has indicated that dizziness was accompanied by angina pain or an event that could be interpreted as being due to low blood pressure, in the course of sexual activity.
 So to summarize, this seems very unlikely.

 Migraine - similarly, migraine associated dizziness does not seem to greatly interfere with sexual activity.
 Thus, while this is a theoretical possibility, so far it has been unaccompanied by any cases in the author's practice which has included many 1000's of patients.
+There is a migraine variant called "coital cephalgia".
+The prevalance is fortunately low -- 1/360 according to Nick and Bakouche (1980).
+Porter and Jankovic (1981) suggested that coital cephalgia was a migraine variant.
+This seems somewhat logical given the hormonal fluctuations that are expected during sexual intercourse.
+We would think that use of medications to improve erectile dysfuncition - -generally vasodilators -- would make this much more common.

 Hyperventilation -- Clinically this is not a substantial problem.
 We think that this is due to the fact that HVT induced dizziness is usually minor and fairly easily ignored.